ironnysh/storyblok-youtube/README.md

         return `<p class="warning">Can't display the <mark>${component}</mark> blok</p>`;
 ```

-You might recall that Storyblok’s **Richtext** field allows you to insert **Nestable** blocks, but doesn’t render them automatically.
-Here’s a demonstration: In the Storyblok UI, open the article, and add a **Teaser** block.
+You might recall that Storyblok’s **Richtext** field allows you to insert **Nestable** blocks, but it doesn’t automatically render them.
+To illustrate what that means, return to the Storyblok UI, open the article, and add a **Teaser** block into the **Richtext** field.

-After you hit **Save** and reload the **Visual Editor**, you’ll see the error displayed:
+After you hit **Save** and reload, you’ll see the error displayed in the **Visual Editor**:

-To prevent this error message from appearing in the **Visual Editor**, limit which **Nestable** blocks are allowed:
+To prevent this message from appearing in the **Visual Editor**, limit which **Nestable** blocks are allowed:

 1. Navigate to the **Block Library** in your Storyblok Space.
+2. Click the `article` block, then the `content` field.
-2. Select **Allow only specific components to be inserted > Component(s)**.
+3. Scroll down and select **Allow only specific components to be inserted > Component(s)**.
-4. Click the **Choose components** dropdown on the bottom and select the ones allowed.
+4. Click the **Choose components** dropdown at the bottom and select the ones allowed.
 5. Click **Save & Back to Fields**.

 ## Conclusion

 Once the files are in place, and you've connected all the moving parts, it’s time to test your creation.

-Run `npm run dev` in your terminal and open your Storyblok dashboard or preview site.
+Run `npm start` in the terminal and open your Storyblok dashboard or preview site.
 Click around to ensure the videos are loading properly.

 Well Done!